 Herbal medicines can be a safe and effective way to support yourself in postpartum.
-Discover these breastfeeding-friendly postpartum herbs for recovery.
+Discover three breastfeeding-friendly herbs to support your postpartum recovery.

 Did you know that new moms can use herbs to encourage sleep, reduce feelings of stress and anxiousness, and more during the postpartum period?

 For many moms, it can feel empowering to have natural herbal remedies to turn to while navigating this delicate recovery period.
-Keep reading to read what herbs I often suggest to my naturopathic patients during their postpartum period.
+Keep reading to read what herbs I suggest as a Naturopath to my patients during their postpartum period.

 Three herbs to support postpartum recovery

-Passionflower is known as a nervine, which means that it has a calming and relaxing effect.
-It has been shown to be as effective as prescription anxiety medications in the treatment of anxiety.
+It is a nervine, which means that it has a calming and relaxing effect.
+Studies show that Passion Flower is as effective as prescription anxiety medications in the treatment of anxiety.

 Skullcap is another herb in the nervine category.
-This herb helps to decrease stress and anxiety and helps with sleep issues, especially when insomnia is due to worry and nervous irritability (hello, postpartum!).
+This herb helps decrease stress and anxiety and helps with sleep issues, especially when postpartum insomnia is due to worry and nervous irritability.

-I will often use this herb in a blend and by itself to help support stress and anxiety in the postpartum period.
-This herb is super safe and can be used while breastfeeding.
+I often use this herb in a blend and by itself to help support stress and anxiety in the postpartum period.
+This herb is very safe and can be used while breastfeeding.

-Ashwagandha is my favorite herb to use for postpartum women because I find that it helps to support normal energy but also works really well for regulating postpartum anxiety and depression.
+Ashwagandha is my favorite herb for postpartum women because it helps to support normal energy and works well for regulating postpartum anxiety and depression.